Power Affiliates Program

 The Power Affiliates Program Reports

 The PAP Report provides an annual window into the current research and resources of the Power and Energy Systems Area within what is now the Department of Electrical and Computer Engineering.
 The funds generously provided by the Affiliates are used for a wide variety of educational and research purposes critical to maintaining The University of Illinois Stay tuned to this page for news about the 2026 PAP Program and it’s corresponding event.
-The most recent report:
+NEW: Published May 2026:

 The Historical Introductory Language and Program Mandates